What is the Dampness of the Wall

 - Creates unhygienic conditions for living.

-- The D.P.C. should Cover the full thickness of walls.
+- The D.P.C. should Cover the full thickness of the walls.

 - When horizontal DPC is continued on the vertical face a cement concrete-filled 75 mm radius is provided.